Certified simultaneous isotopic approximation of curves via subdivision: Background

-This lemma follows from applying the intermediate value theorem on segments $s_1$ and $s_2$ to show that each segment contains a point such that the gradient at that point is perpendicular to the segment.
-This lemma leads to several corollaries, three of which we list here:
+This lemma follows from applying the mean value theorem on segments $s_1$ and $s_2$ to show that each segment contains a point where the gradient at that point is perpendicular to the segment (see also Lemma \ref{lem:multicrossings}).
+Lemma \ref{lem:PVcorrectness} leads to several corollaries, three of which we list here:

-\begin{corollary}[\cite{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision such that $C_1(B)=\true$.
+\begin{corollary}[\citet{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision such that $C_1(B)=\true$.
 In addition, let $\gamma_f$ be a component of $\cV(f)\cap B$ which is an excursion on edge $e$ of $B$.
-Then, $\gamma_f$ is entirely contained within the semicircle in $B$ whose diameter is $e$. \end{corollary}
+Then, $\gamma_f$ is contained entirely within the semicircle in $B$ whose diameter is $e$. \end{corollary}

-\begin{corollary}[\cite{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision.
-If $\cV(f)$ intersects two adjacent sides of $B$ twice on each of these sides, then $C_1(B)=\false.$ \end{corollary}
+\begin{corollary}[\citet{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision.
+If $\cV(f)$ intersects two adjacent sides of $B$ and, on each of these sides, intersects twice, then $C_1(B)=\false.$ \end{corollary}

-\begin{corollary}[\cite{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision such that $C_1(B)=\true$.
-There is at most one component of $\cV(f)\cap B$ that extends from the northern to southern edges of $B$. \end{corollary}
+\begin{corollary}[\citet{PV:2004,PV:2007}] Suppose that $B$ is a box of a subdivision such that $C_1(B)=\true$.
+There is at most one component of $\cV(f)\cap B$ that extends between opposite sides of $B$. \end{corollary}

 Finally, we briefly describe how the ambient isotopy deforms the variety $\cV(f)$ to $\cA(f)$ as a two-step procedure.
 The first step of the ambient isotopy is to remove all excursions by deforming space so that the excursions are moved into neighboring boxes.
 Briefly, we let $\widetilde{\cV}(f)$ be the result of applying the first step of the ambient isotopy to $\cV(f)$.
 For every box $B$ of the subdivision, $\widetilde{\cV}(f)\cap B$ and $\cA(f)\cap B$ are ambient isotopic {\em within} $B$.
-In particular, this means that they have the same number of components within $B$.
+In particular, this means that they have the same number of components within $B$ and the components intersect the same edges of $B$.
 The second step of the ambient isotopy simultaneously deforms $\widetilde{\cV}(f)\cap B$ to $\cA(f)\cap B$ within each box $B$ by sliding the points on the boundary of $B$ to their appropriate places and straightening the curves within each box $B$.
-By carefully considering these steps, we observe that the ambient isotopies derived from the Plantinga and Vegter algorithm move points at most one box away as the only points that move between boxes are those near excursions, but by Corollary \ref{cor:semicircle}, these points are never further than one box away.
+By careful consideration of these steps, we observe that the ambient isotopies derived from the Plantinga and Vegter algorithm move points at most one box away as the only points that move between boxes are those near excursions, but, by Corollary \ref{cor:semicircle}, these points are never further than one box away.